Christian revival: Europe: Le Réveil

 The movement began in the Francophone world in connection with a circle of pastors and seminarians at French-speaking Protestant theological seminaries in Geneva, Switzerland and Montauban, France, influenced inter alia by the visit of Scottish Christian Robert Haldane in 1816–17.
 The circle included such figures as Merle D'Aubigne, César Malan, Felix Neff, and the Monod brothers.

-As these men travelled out, the movement spread to Lyon and Paris in France, to Berlin and Eberfeld in Germany and to the Netherlands.
-Several missionary societies were founded to support this work, such as the British-based Continental society and the indigenous Geneva Evangelical Society.
+As these men traveled, the movement spread to Lyon and Paris in France, Berlin and Eberfeld in Germany, and the Netherlands.
+Several missionary societies were founded to support the work, such as the British-based Continental Society and the indigenous Geneva Evangelical Society.
 The Réveil also inspired the International Committee of the Red Cross, which was established in Geneva in 1863 by a group of young professional followers of the movement.

 As well as supporting existing Protestant denominations, in France and Germany the movement led to the creation of Free Evangelical Church groupings: the Union des Églises évangéliques libres and Bund Freier evangelischer Gemeinden in Deutschland.

 In the Netherlands the movement was taken forward by Willem Bilderdijk, with Isaäc da Costa, Abraham Capadose, Samuel Iperusz Wiselius, Willem de Clercq and Groen van Prinsterer as his pupils.
 The movement was politically influential and actively involved in improving society, and – at the end of the 19th century – brought about anti-revolutionary and Christian historical parties.

 At the same time in Britain figures such as William Wilberforce and Thomas Chalmers were active, although they are not considered to be part of the Le Reveil movement.

 1850–1900

-In North America the Third Great Awakening began from 1857 onwards in Canada and spread throughout the world including America and Australia.
+In North America the Third Great Awakening began in 1857 onwards in Canada and spread throughout the English-speaking world including America and Australia.
 Significant names include Dwight L. Moody, Ira D. Sankey, William Booth and Catherine Booth (founders of the Salvation Army), Charles Spurgeon and James Caughey.
 Hudson Taylor began the China Inland Mission and Thomas John Barnardo founded his famous orphanages.

-Representative was Rev. James Caughey, an American sent by the Wesleyan Methodist Church to Canada from the 1840s through 1864.
-He brought in the converts by the score, most notably in the revivals in Canada West 1851–53.
+One representative was Rev. James Caughey, an American sent by the Wesleyan Methodist Church to Canada from the 1840s through 1864.
+He brought in converts by the score, most notably in the revivals in Canada West 1851–53.
 His technique combined restrained emotionalism with a clear call for personal commitment, coupled with follow-up action to organize support from converts.
 It was a time when the Holiness Movement caught fire, with the revitalized interest of men and women in Christian perfection.
 Caughey successfully bridged the gap between the style of earlier camp meetings and the needs of more sophisticated Methodist congregations in the emerging cities.

-In England the Keswick Convention movement began out of the British Holiness movement, encouraging a lifestyle of holiness, unity and prayer.
+In England, the Keswick Convention movement began out of the British Holiness movement, encouraging a lifestyle of holiness, unity and prayer.